koskenni/pytwolc/docs/intro.rst

   ka{tØ}oll{aä}:katØolla

 One can readily see that the three ways to represent examples are equivalent.
-Examples are edited as a text file, but for further processing, they are compiled into a FST using the :module:ex2fst .
+Examples are edited as a text file, but for further processing, they are compiled into a FST using the ``ex2fst`` module.

 .. _rule-formalism: